Volkswagen, Ford to exit auto finance business in India - sources

-The auto financing arms of Volkswagen AG (VOWG_p.DE) and Ford Motor Co (F.N) plan to stop giving new credit to car buyers and dealers in India and will exit from the country, sources aware of the development told Reuters.
+NEW DELHI (Reuters) - The auto financing arms of Volkswagen AG and Ford Motor Co plan to stop giving new credit to car buyers and dealers in India and will exit from the country, sources aware of the development told Reuters.

 Volkswagen Finance Private Ltd, the German carmaker’s finance arm, stopped giving loans to car buyers in India last year and in May told dealers of all VW brands, which includes Volkswagen, Skoda and Audi, to find other financing, two sources with direct knowledge of the talks said.